Experience: Beaufort, North Carolina

 Top 7 Townhome & Condo Communities in Beaufort

 But, not everything about Beaufort is Olde Towne.
 With a name like “America’s Coolest Small Town,” you know your game better be on fleek.
-Beaufort is consistently called out by top media channels with accolades such as "America's Most Romantic Town," "Best Yachting Town,” "America's Favorite Town," and In September 2014, Beaufort was featured as USA Today’s "Charming Small Town of the South."
+Beaufort is consistently called out by top media channels with accolades such as "America's Most Romantic Town," "Best Yachting Town,” and "America's Favorite Town”.
+In September 2014, Beaufort was featured as USA Today’s "Charming Small Town of the South” and in 2019 Beaufort claimed the Number One spot in Southern Living Magazine’s “The South’s Best Town in 2019”.
 Beaufort is peppered with flirty southern fashion and accessory boutiques, nautical and whimsical gift and bookshops, casual dining cafes, upscale restaurants, taverns with live music, art studios, and coffee & wine shops.
 And did we mention a lot of these places are pet-friendly?

 Just outside of the historic district, Beaufort blooms with mixed-use developments featuring newly constructed single-family homes, townhomes, cottages, condos, and a suite of community amenities.
 Take a ride East on 70, just outside the city limits and enjoy recently developed and prestigious, Beaufort Club, featuring a championship golf course, clubhouse, swimming pool, volleyball court, and affordable resort-style living.
-In 2017, ground was broke for the soon to be completed three-story, waterfront, Beaufort Hotel Ascend Collection featuring 133 rooms, a restaurant, and a ballroom.
-This dynamic expansion of the already innovative Front Street Village, with a Tesla Destination Charging Station on site, will inevitably bring new and exciting ideas, opportunities, and hundreds of jobs to Beaufort.
+In Spring 2019, the three-story, waterfront, Beaufort Hotel Ascend Collection featuring 133 rooms, a restaurant, and a ballroom opened its doors for business bringing over 100 new jobs to Beaufort.
+This dynamic expansion of the already innovative Front Street Village, with a Tesla Destination Charging Station on site, will inevitably bring new and exciting ideas, opportunities, and business to Beaufort.

-Barefoot-Chandler & Associates Real Estate is a privately owned boutique agency at The Crystal Coast.
-We do not spam or share your contact information with third parties.
+Barefoot-Chandler & Associates Real Estate is a privately owned agency serving The Crystal Coast.
+We respect your privacy and we do not spam or share your contact information with third parties.

 - Thomas Cunningham